KPMG shares some practical tips for businesses dealing with Irish Revenue and UK HMRC iXBRL filing requirements

-XBRL (eXtensible Business Reporting Language) is a freely available, open, and global standard for exchanging business information.
-A primary use of XBRL is to define and exchange financial information, such as financial statements, in a computerreadable format.
+XBRL (eXtensible Business Reporting Language) is an open and global standard for exchanging business information.
+A primary use of XBRL is to define and exchange financial information, such as financial statements, in a computer-readable format.

-iXBRL (Inline XBRL) is a development of XBRL in which the XBRL data is embedded in an XML document such as a published report and accounts.
-Typically, iXBRL is implemented within HTML documents, which are displayed or printed by web browsers without revealing the XBRL data inside the document.
+iXBRL (Inline XBRL) is a development of XBRL in which the XBRL data is embedded in an XML document, such as a published report and financial statements.
+Typically, iXBRL is contained within HTML documents, which are displayed or printed by web browsers without revealing the XBRL data inside the document.

-A combination of improved reporting and analysis capability for tax authorities as well as reduced related costs are the main drivers for compulsory iXBRL filing.
-Revenue will have the capability to perform instant analysis of high-value data using their existing computer systems.
+A combination of improved reporting and analysis capability for tax authorities, as well as reduced related costs, are the main drivers for compulsory iXBRL filing.
+Revenue authorities have the capability to perform instant analysis of high-value data using their existing computer systems.

-HMRC and Revenue’s computers will be able to immediately scan and record information from the financial statements.
-This data can then be compared with thousands of other taxpayers’ data enabling the tax authorities to compare and contrast similar sized and structured entities relatively easily.
+The Revenue authorities’ computers will be able to immediately scan and record information from the financial statements.
+This data can then be compared with thousands of other taxpayers’ data enabling the tax authorities to compare entities of similar size and structure relatively easily.

-So, when the Word or Excel statutory accounts are then converted into a HTML document suitable for submission to a tax authority website – the accounts are still readable and in the same format as the original Word or Excel statutory accounts but hidden in the code is information telling the Revenue Online Service (ROS) that a debtor’s value is, for example, €1 million.
+When the Word or Excel financial statements are then converted into a HTML document suitable for submission to a tax authority website – the financial statements are still readable and in the same format as the original Word or Excel statutory financial statements but hidden in the code is information telling the Revenue Online Service (ROS) that the receivables’ value is, for example, €1 million.

-Typically we found that clients initially underestimate the difficulties associated with iXBRL.
-This is primarily because it seems, at first inspection, to be a simple process requiring no technical skills.
-In fact, while the physical process of tagging can be mastered very quickly, there is a real skill in being able to select the correct tags and the correct dimensions of the tags.
+Typically we have found that clients initially underestimate the difficulties associated with iXBRL.
+This is primarily because it seems, at first inspection, to be a simple process requiring minimal technical skills.
+In fact, while the physical process of tagging can be mastered very quickly, there is a real skill in applying the correct tags and the correct dimensions of the tags.
 In depth knowledge of financial statements and the associated taxonomies is required.

 As noted in the Auditing Practice Board (APB) Bulletin 2010/1, ISAs (UK and Ireland) do not impose a general requirement on the auditor to check XBRL tagging of the financial statements as part of the audit.